veronicadeleonh/veronicadeleonh.github.io/content/projects/eyeem/index.md

 #### EyeEm's Web presence

-<a href="http://eyeem.com" target="_blank">EyeEm.com</a> combines the flexibility of Webflow with the capabilities of front-end development, giving designers complete control over the UI and behavior of some areas of the website.
-During my time at EyeEm, I was responsible for maintaining the site.
+<a href="http://eyeem.com" target="_blank">EyeEm.com <span class="fi" style="background-image: url(images/ext-link.svg)"></span></a> combines the flexibility of Webflow with the capabilities of front-end development, giving designers complete control over the UI and behavior of some areas of the website.
+During my time at EyeEm, I was responsible for maintaining these areas of the site.

 In addition to the main webpage, EyeEm frequently launched landing pages to support ongoing marketing campaigns.
-Collaborating closely with the Marketing and Innovation teams, I was involved in the ideation, design, and conceptualization of these sites.
-I then took full responsibility for the implementation and final release of these web projects using Webflow, sharing account control with the Front-End Team.
+Collaborating closely with the Marketing and Innovation teams, I was involved in the ideation and design of these sites.
+I then took full responsibility for the implementation and final release of these web projects using Webflow, sharing account control with the Front-End team.

 Here are some live examples: